This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 15 | requires requires (T x) { std::cout << x; }

-In other words, requires can prevent the propagation of compilation errors.
-Unfortunately, constraint-related syntax was only added in C++20.
+In other words, requires allows us to prevent the propagation of compilation errors.
+However, unfortunately, constraint-related syntax was only added in C++20.
 What about before that?

 Before C++20

-Before C++20, we didn’t have such convenient methods.
-We had to use a technique called SFINAE to achieve similar functionality for type constraints.
-For example, the above functionality could only be written like this before C++20:
+Before C++20, we didn’t have such a convenient method.
+We could only achieve similar functionality, constraining types, through a technique called SFINAE.
+For example, the functionality above could only be written like this before C++20:

 template <typename T, typename = decltype(std::cout << std::declval<T>())>